Included in this pack:

 This product is a digital download.
 Since you will have immediate access to the product after purchase, there is a no refund policy.

-After your purchase you will immediately be redirected to the product download page.
-You will also receive an order confirmation email with an automatic download link for the digital product.
+After your purchase you will receive an order confirmation email with an automatic download link for the digital product.
 This link may be used up to 5 times before it expires.

 The download limit is purely a security feature.
 I want to make sure you can download these printables on any device or computer where you need access to these materials.
 If you need to download the product more than 5 times I am happy to help.
-Just email me at email@example.com or contact me through my blog.
+Just email me at firstname.lastname@example.org or leave a message at the contact forms here on my website.

 Here are a few ideas for how you might use these challenges and brainteasers in your own classroom: